twolfson/twolfson.com/articles/debugging-osx-via-sauce-labs.md

 ![Test failing screenshot](/public/images/articles/debugging-osx-via-sauce-labs/test-fail.png)

-Then, I hacked up the code, found the bug, created a fixed branch on my computer, fetched/tested the branch inside of Sauce Labs, and verified the problem was resolved.
+Then, I hacked up the code, found the bug, created a branch on my computer, fetched/tested the branch inside of Sauce Labs, and verified the problem was resolved.

 ```bash
 npm test